safeFBDC-TU-Darmstadt/QFilter/README.md

 > - **accessibilityPercentage**: the percentage of tuples / column values accessible the first user group (data users are in the first user group by default)

 ## Manual Start ##
-For a manual start of the prototype, follow this order:
+For a manual start of the prototype in master branch, follow this order:
 ```
 manual.RegistryHost.main()
 server.Server.main()